ngroegli/askai/docs/TECHNICAL_ARCHITECTURE.md

 ASKAI_LOG_LEVEL=DEBUG|INFO|WARNING|ERROR
 ```

-This technical architecture guide provides the detailed implementation structure needed for development, maintenance, and extension of the AskAI CLI system.
+This technical architecture guide provides the detailed implementation structure needed for development, maintenance, and extension of the Ask AI system.